How To Leg Up For Show Season

 Back to Basics

 If your horse has been sitting for a while, some good groundwork is never a bad place to start.
 Maybe their manners are still intact, but if they now resemble a feral animal, then groundwork is a good refresher… leading, standing, all the basics.
-And then lunging is a super helpful tool to get their little brains working again.
-The first few lunges may just be a rodeo, but you can gradually add in elements of transitions, changes of directions, moving their bodies, etc to get their noggins back in gear.
+And then lunging is a super helpful tool to get back to work again.
+The first few lunges may just be a rodeo, but you can gradually add in elements of transitions, changes of directions, moving their bodies, etc to engage them back into how gear.
 And let’s be honest, giving a small lunge before you get back on is just a smart idea if you’re not too keen on a bronc ride.
+For clarity these lunges are just for excercise to get them back into a structured work environment.
+This is not the time to break out the ropes, or lunging aids, There will be plenty of time for that once they are back in routine work and have their stamina built up.

 Hit The Gym(nastics)